jfcostello/article-summarizer/readme.md

 #### `llm_utils.py`

 -   **LLM Interaction:** This module provides a function for interacting with large language model APIs:
-    -   `call_llm_api()`: A generic function to call different LLM APIs (Groq, Anthropic) based on the specified model and parameters.
+    -   `call_llm_api()`: A generic function to call different LLM APIs (Groq, Anthropic, Gemini, Replicate, TogetherAI) based on the specified model and parameters.
 It handles authentication and constructs API requests, returning the raw response from the LLM.

 #### Task-Specific Utilities